Filozoff/BlogArticles/Article003/article003.md

 *(This article assumes you have basic knowledge of shell scripts)*

+## The challenge of cersion management

-When multiple developers work on the same library, whether it's an in-house or public project, tracking changes and their impact becomes increasingly challenging.
-Even for a single developer, there's a risk of introducing breaking changes without properly marking them with a major version bump.
+Managing versions in a shared library can be a daunting task.
+Whether you're working on an in-house project or maintaining a public package, keeping track of changes and their impact becomes increasingly complex as the project grows.
+Even for solo developers, there's a significant risk of introducing breaking changes without properly marking them with a major version bump.

-Automating this process can help prevent potential mistakes, either by fully implementing automated versioning or by verifying manually proposed versions.
+## The solution: automated versioning

+This article presents a practical solution to this challenge through automation.
+We'll explore how to either fully automate the versioning process or verify manually proposed versions, ensuring consistent and correct semantic versioning across your Swift packages.

-## How is Swift Package Manager version represented?
+## Understanding Swift Package Manager versioning

 Swift Package Manager (SPM) uses [Semantic Versioning](https://semver.org) (semver).
 While Semantic Versioning supports suffixes (like `1.0.1-alpha`), SPM works best with the "version core" only (e.g., `1.0.1`).
 Tagging changes with just the version core enables library consumers to reliably use SPM's `.upToNextMinor(from:)` and `.upToNextMajor(from:)` to specify supported versions.

 ## How it can be achieved?

-Let's break it down into steps:
+Let's break down our automation approach into clear, manageable steps:

-- **Compare two API states**: Extract the public interface from both the latest tagged version and the current codebase
+1. **Compare API states**: We'll extract the public interface from both the latest tagged version and the current codebase
-- **Analyze the differences**: Identify what has been added, modified, or removed in the public API
+2. **Analyze differences**: We'll identify what has been added, modified, or removed in the public API
-- **Apply semantic versioning rules**: Based on the type of changes detected, determine whether the next version should be:
+3. **Apply versioning rules**: Based on the changes detected, we'll determine the appropriate version bump:
    - **Patch** (x.x.Z) - for bug fixes and internal changes that don't affect the public API
    - **Minor** (x.Y.x) - for new features that are backward compatible
    - **Major** (X.x.x) - for breaking changes that require consumer code updates
-- **Propose the version**: Generate the next appropriate version number following semantic versioning principles
+4. **Propose version**: We'll generate the next appropriate version number following semantic versioning principles

 ### Script foundation and argument parsing